 A Teacher's Parting Advice

 If you're noticing that the menu is getting further and further away from your face, or if you're squinting at your phone until your forehead aches, please, talk to your own eye doctor.
 Don't wait until you're standing in front of a room full of teenagers with a marker in your hand and a blank look on your face.
 There are tools out there, and while they aren't magic erasers for age, they can certainly help clear up the view.
+If you're overwhelmed by the options, you can check out my thoughts on the best eye vitamins for blurry vision based on my own journal entries.